AP PHOTOS: Ukrainians fleeing war 'can't leave' pets behind

 4 of24 A girl comforts a cat before the departure of a Lviv bound train, in Kyiv, Ukraine, Thursday, March 3, 2022.
 Vadim Ghirda/AP Show More Show Less

+5 of24 A refugee who fled the Russian invasion from neighboring Ukraine comforts her dog as they sit in a ballroom converted into a makeshift refugee shelter at a 4-star hotel & spa, in Suceava, Romania, Friday, March 4, 2022.
+Andreea Alexandru/AP Show More Show Less 6 of24

-5 of24 A Ukrainian girl and her cat wait at the platform inside Lviv railway station, Sunday, Feb.
+7 of24 A Ukrainian girl and her cat wait at the platform inside Lviv railway station, Sunday, Feb.
 27, 2022, in Lviv, west Ukraine.
-Bernat Armangue/AP Show More Show Less 6 of24
+Bernat Armangue/AP Show More Show Less

-7 of24 A refugee who fled the Russian invasion from neighboring Ukraine comforts her dog as they sit in a ballroom converted into a makeshift refugee shelter at a 4-star hotel & spa, in Suceava, Romania, Friday, March 4, 2022.
-Andreea Alexandru/AP Show More Show Less

-8 of24 Julia Lazarets plays with her cat Gabriel, after fleeing Ukraine and arriving at the train station in Przemysl, Poland, Tuesday, March 8, 2022.
-Daniel Cole/AP Show More Show Less 9 of24

-10 of24 A couple talks after people rushed to board a Lviv-bound train in Kyiv, Ukraine, Monday, Feb.
+8 of24 A couple talks after people rushed to board a Lviv-bound train in Kyiv, Ukraine, Monday, Feb.
 28, 2022.
-Vadim Ghirda/AP Show More Show Less
+Vadim Ghirda/AP Show More Show Less 9 of24

+10 of24 Julia Lazarets plays with her cat Gabriel, after fleeing Ukraine and arriving at the train station in Przemysl, Poland, Tuesday, March 8, 2022.
+Daniel Cole/AP Show More Show Less

+14 of24 Ukrainian servicemen help a woman carrying a small dog across the Irpin River on an improvised path while assisting people fleeing the town of Irpin, Ukraine, Saturday, March 5, 2022.
+Vadim Ghirda/AP Show More Show Less 15 of24

-14 of24 A Ukrainian girl pets her cat in her coat inside Lviv railway station, Monday, Feb.
+16 of24 A Ukrainian girl pets her cat in her coat inside Lviv railway station, Monday, Feb.
 28, 2022, in Lviv, west Ukraine.
-Bernat Armangue/AP Show More Show Less 15 of24
+Bernat Armangue/AP Show More Show Less

-16 of24 Ukrainian servicemen help a woman carrying a small dog across the Irpin River on an improvised path while assisting people fleeing the town of Irpin, Ukraine, Saturday, March 5, 2022.
-Vadim Ghirda/AP Show More Show Less

-17 of24 A refugee fleeing the conflict from neighboring Ukraine wipes away tears after seeing a relative at the Romanian-Ukrainian border, in Siret, Romania, Monday, March 7, 2022.
+17 of24 A puppy peers his head from a pet carrier after his owner fled the conflict from neighboring Ukraine at the Romanian-Ukrainian border, in Siret, Romania, Sunday, Feb.
+27, 2022.
 Andreea Alexandru/AP Show More Show Less 18 of24

+20 of24 Katya holds her two dogs after fleeing from Ukraine, at the border crossing in Medyka, Poland, Wednesday, March 9, 2022.
+Visar Kryeziu/AP Show More Show Less 21 of24

-19 of24 A puppy peers his head from a pet carrier after his owner fled the conflict from neighboring Ukraine at the Romanian-Ukrainian border, in Siret, Romania, Sunday, Feb.
-27, 2022.
+22 of24 A dog named Josephine licks a Ukrainian woman reunited with her sister after crossing the border from Ukraine at the Romanian-Ukrainian border, in Siret, Romania, Friday, Feb.
+25, 2022.
 Andreea Alexandru/AP Show More Show Less

-22 of24 Katya holds her two dogs after fleeing from Ukraine, at the border crossing in Medyka, Poland, Wednesday, March 9, 2022.
-Visar Kryeziu/AP Show More Show Less

 23 of24 A woman from neighboring Ukraine, sits with her dog at a train station that was turned into an accommodation center in Przemysl, Poland, on Thursday, Feb.
 24, 2022.
 Petr David Josek/AP Show More Show Less